xlson/xlson.github.com/_posts/2010-11-09-getting-started-with-github-pages.markdown

 content:

     ---
-    title: This will be used as the <title> of the page
+    title: This will be used as the title-tag of the page head
     ---

     # This is a H1